MagLev/maglev.github.com/docs/download.markdown

 * 64-bit Linux, Mac OS X, or Solaris X86 operating system
 * a version of ruby and rake to use during installation
 * root access so you can increase default shared memory settings (only during initial install)

+# Install with Ruby Version Manager

+[RVM](http://rvm.beginrescueend.com) is useful if you want to compare behavior of various Ruby implementations or versions of MagLev.
+Install
+using:

+    rvm install maglev

+See the [rvm home page](http://rvm.beginrescueend.com) for details of using RVM.

+RVM will automatically start a MagLev server when you `rvm use maglev`.
+That server is left running if you `rvm use any_other_Ruby`.

+To stop your MagLev server:

+    rvm use maglev
+    maglev stop

+Note: `maglev stop` will only stop the version of MagLev currently in use.
+If you're using more than one, you'll have to `maglev stop` each of them -- e.g.

+    rvm use maglev-1.0.0
+    maglev stop
+    rvm use maglev-head
+    maglev stop

+ProTip: To kill all the MagLev servers rather than shut them down gracefully, run `ps -ef | grep /sys/stoned` and kill the `stoned` processes that show up.
+It takes a short time before they shut down, as they do a bit of cleanup first.

+Note: When running rake from MagLev, you cannot perform tasks which affect MagLev itself, like `rake maglev:stop`.
+You have to use the `bin/maglev` shell script instead.

 # Install from GitHub